fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/automatic-groups/automaticGroups.rst

 The resulting dynamic group will automatically include all users whose Supann resource state matches the specified criteria, using LDAP's dynamic membership capabilities.

 .. note::
-   Regex is only available for the standard group assignment mode, not for dynamic group creation.
+   Regex is also available for the Supann resource (only) criteria in this mode.
+Creating a correct dynamic group related filter.

 Dynamic Group Structure
 -----------------------